4 Electrical Safety Tips For The Holidays

 Holiday Electrical Safety Tips for Using Lights

-1. Choose the right type of lighting
+1. Choose the right lights

-2. Inspect decorations before use
+2. Inspect before you decorate

 Check for: